streamlit/docs/content/library/advanced-features/app-testing/get-started.md

 ### How to inspect elements

 All elements, including widgets, have a universal `.value` property.
 This returns the contents of the element.
 For widgets, this is the same as the return value or value in Session State.
+For non-input elements, this will be the value of the primary contents argument.
+For example, `.value` returns the value of `body` for `st.markdown` or `st.error`.
+It returns the value of `data` for `st.dataframe` or `st.table`.

 Additionally, you can check many other details for widgets like labels or disabled status.
 Many parameters are available for inspection, but not all.
 Use linting software to see what is currently supported.
 Here's an example:

 ```python
 import streamlit as st